japila-books/apache-spark-internals/docs/scheduler/ShuffleMapTask.md

 = ShuffleMapTask

-ShuffleMapTask is one of the two types of xref:scheduler:Task.adoc[tasks] that, when <<runTask, executed>>, writes the result of executing a <<taskBinary, serialized task code>> over the records (of a <<partition, RDD partition>>) to the xref:shuffle:ShuffleManager.adoc[shuffle system] and returns a xref:scheduler:MapStatus.adoc[MapStatus] (information about the xref:storage:BlockManager.adoc[BlockManager] and estimated size of the result shuffle blocks).
+ShuffleMapTask is one of the two types of scheduler:Task.md[tasks] that, when <<runTask, executed>>, writes the result of executing a <<taskBinary, serialized task code>> over the records (of a <<partition, RDD partition>>) to the shuffle:ShuffleManager.md[shuffle system] and returns a scheduler:MapStatus.md[MapStatus] (information about the storage:BlockManager.md[BlockManager] and estimated size of the result shuffle blocks).

 .ShuffleMapTask and DAGScheduler
 image::ShuffleMapTask.png[align="center"]